Mass for vocations held at St. Michael’s Cathedral in Springfield

 SPRINGFIELD, Mass.
-(WWLP) – Mass and Holy Hour for vocations are being held at St. Michael’s Cathedral Thursday night.
+(WWLP) – Mass and Holy Hour for vocations was held at St. Michael’s Cathedral Thursday night.

-According to a news release from the Diocese of Springfield, an evening of prayer for vocations begins at 6:30 p.m., Bishop William Byrne will celebrate the Mass which will be followed by eucharistic adoration.
+According to a news release from the Diocese of Springfield, an evening of prayer for vocations begun at 6:30 p.m., Bishop William Byrne celebrated the Mass which was followed by eucharistic adoration.

-Prayer for vocations is being held on the same day as the Christian celebration of the feast of the Annunciation, which marks the day when the archangel Gabriel told Mary she would have a child.
+Prayer for vocations was held on the same day as the Christian celebration of the feast of the Annunciation, which marks the day when the archangel Gabriel told Mary she would have a child.
 Christmas comes nine months later.

 To watch the Mass and Holy Hour visit diospringfield.org.

-Bishop Byrne will be joined with Father Reardon, the pastor of Holy Family Parish in Deerfield, and Father David Darcy, the pastor of St. Francis of Assisi Parish in Belchertown.
+Bishop Byrne was joined with Father Reardon, the pastor of Holy Family Parish in Deerfield, and Father David Darcy, the pastor of St. Francis of Assisi Parish in Belchertown.

 “Priests come from families don’t forget, so we need family support to come and pray for the next generation of our priests,” said Father Jonathan Reardon, the director of recruitment for the Vocations Office.